Air Handler Repair & Maintenance Manchester, NH

-- Blower — The blower is responsible for pulling in warm air and leading it towards the evaporator coil.
-The blower also works to ensure that cool air is efficiently circulated through your AC system.
+- Blower — The blower pulls warm air and leads it toward the evaporator coil.
+The blower also ensures that cool air is efficiently circulated through your AC system.

 - Evaporator coil — This is where the warm air is cooled before it is directed through the supply vents and into your home.
 The evaporator coil can become frozen due to a clogged air filter, low refrigerant, or restricted airflow.

-- Air filter — The air filter is responsible for keeping dust, dirt, and other debris from accumulating inside the air handling unit.
-Regular filter replacement is a crucial part of AC maintenance, and should be carried out every two or three months.
+- Air filter — The air filter keeps dust, dirt, and other debris from accumulating inside the air handling unit.
+Regular filter replacement is a crucial part of AC maintenance and should be carried out every two or three months.

 Looking to Just Replace the Air Handler?

-We often get questions from homeowners about simply replacing their air handler, while keeping the current outdoor unit.
-While this may seem more cost-effective than changing both indoor and outdoor units, it’s actually not a practical long-term solution.
+Homeowners often get questions about replacing their air handler while keeping the current outdoor unit.
+While this may seem more cost-effective than changing indoor and outdoor units, it’s not a practical long-term solution.

-According to industry standards, both the indoor air handler and the outdoor compressor are required to have matching coils, refrigerant, and SEER ratings.
-If you opt to replace just the air handler, the new unit will likely have a higher SEER rating than the existing outdoor unit.
+According to industry standards, the indoor air handler and the outdoor compressor must have matching coils, refrigerant, and SEER ratings.
+If you replace just the air handler, the new unit will likely have a higher SEER rating than the existing outdoor unit.
 This imbalance will result in recurring cooling problems and premature system failure.

-If you are prepared to move forward with AC or heat pump replacement, give us a call to request an estimate.
+Call us to request an estimate if you are prepared to move forward with AC or heat pump replacement.

 Are you experiencing unexpected problems with your heat pump or air conditioner?
 There is likely an issue with the air handler.
 Worn-out components in the air handler can cause cooling inefficiencies.

-If you are struggling with recurring air conditioning or heat pump problems, contact us for immediate system troubleshooting and repair.
+Contact us for immediate system troubleshooting and repair if you are struggling with recurring air conditioning or heat pump problems.